 Women make up 46 per cent of the Australian workforce, but in every industry and sector, women are under-represented in leadership positions.
 This is true for the corporate sector as well as the co-operative and mutual sector.

 Enabling women over 50 at risk of poverty to create financial wellbeing through micro-enterprise

-In June 2017, Per Capita joined representatives form resident advocacy groups, universities, industry, ombudsman schemes, government agencies and regulators met in Melbourne at an Experts forum to discuss the future of retirement housing regulation in Victoria.
+In June 2017, Per Capita joined representatives from resident advocacy groups, universities, industry, ombudsman schemes, government agencies and regulators met at an Experts' Forum in Melbourne to discuss the future of retirement housing regulation in Victoria.

 In a significant research collaboration, Per Capita and the Australian Services Union have looked at the way the the super system is failing women.

 Australia, along with the other developed economies, is grappling with the implications of an ageing population.
 Concerns about increasing welfare costs and shortfalls of labour supply have brought with them calls to prolong working lives.
 However, current public policy is inadequate if the nation wishes to make the best use of its ageing workforce.

 Per Capita's annual survey into Australians' attitudes towards taxation and public spending.